Devon Toews Game Preview: Avalanche vs. Ducks

 Toews Stats vs. the Ducks

-- On the defensive side, the Ducks are giving up 81 total goals (3.5 per game) which ranks 27th in the NHL.
+- On the defensive side, the Ducks are conceding 84 total goals (3.5 per game) which ranks 25th in the league.

 - The team's -18 goal differential ranks 29th in the NHL.